OpenDataCincy/Open-Data-Catalog/README.md

 ### Creating the database scheme

-To create the scheme we use django "syncdb" command
+To create the scheme we use django "syncdb" command, using --migrate to apply database migrations

-        python manage.py syncdb
+        python manage.py syncdb --migrate
-        python manage.py migrate

 ## Running a server
 We installed gunicorn as part of the installation process.
 All you need to do now is start it: